 Driving in Iceland is likely to be different than what you’re used to back home, even if you’re used to snowy, icy winters.
 Below are important tips to keep in mind if you’re travelling on our self-drive tours in Iceland between October and April.

-When you check the forecasts for a clear night during your hunt for the Northern Lights, remember to check out the road conditions and travel alerts as well.
-Icelandic weather is known to change rapidly so it's vital to monitor weather conditions regularly over the course of the day.
+When you check the forecasts for a clear night during your hunt for the northern lights, remember to check about road conditions and look for travel alerts as well.
+Icelandic weather is known to change rapidly, so it's vital you monitor weather conditions regularly over the course of the day.

 We recommend the following Icelandic sites:

 If you’re travelling with a smartphone, we recommend downloading the “112 Iceland” app from SafeTravel.
 It is connected to emergency responders in Iceland and can help locate your vehicle if you find yourself in a hazardous situation.

 In case of an accident or other life-threatening situation, you should first try to call 112, Iceland’s emergency number.

 Winter storms can bring high winds, poor visibility and slippery surfaces.
 If the weather is deemed unfit for driving and your travel plans are disrupted, rest assured that Nordic Visitor can sort out your accommodation and adjust your itinerary as needed.